leonardssh/coc-discord-rpc/README.md

 - `{problems}` will be replaced with the count of problems (warnings, errors) present in your workspace.

 #### **rpc.lowerDetailsIdle**
-Custom string for the state section of the rich presence when idling
+Custom string for the state section of the rich presence when idling.

 Default: `Idling`

 - `{null}` will be replaced with an empty space.

 #### **rpc.lowerDetailsIdleInExplorer**
-Custom string for the state section of the rich presence when idling browsing the explorer
+Custom string for the state section of the rich presence when idling browsing the explorer.

 Default: `Idling`

 - `{null}` will be replaced with an empty space.

 #### **rpc.largeImage**
-Custom string for the largeImageText section of the rich presence
+Custom string for the largeImageText section of the rich presence.

 Default: `Editing a {LANG} file`